Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / Must add Starbucks credit

-If you need to get your Starbucks coffee fix every morning, one of the best Fitbit apps is undoubtedly the Starbucks app.
-Though incredibly simple, that app allows you to pay with your Starbucks card from your wrist.
-It’s very convenient as it allowed you to leave your wallet and phone at home and still buy your coffee before or after your morning walk.
-Just scan your Fitbit instead, and you are good to go!
+If you depend on a Starbucks coffee every morning, the best third-party Fitbit app is undoubtedly the Starbucks app.
+The app allows you to pay with your Starbucks card from your wrist so you can leave your wallet and phone at home (or in your pocket).
+Just scan your Fitbit instead, and you are good to go.
 It’s not as impressive as Barcodes since you can only use it for one coffee shop chain, but if Starbucks is a staple, you’re all set.

 Treasure Trek